django/dsf-bylaws/bylaws.md

 No more than two (2) members may share a common affiliation as defined in Section 4.9.
 If the number of co-affiliated directors exceeds this limit due to a change in employment or corporate acquisition, the longest-serving member(s) of the Board sharing that affiliation must resign prior to the next Board meeting to bring the number of co-affiliated directors within the permitted limit, unless otherwise agreed between the co-affiliated members.

 Any person whose seating or appointment would cause the Board to exceed the co-affiliation limit shall be ineligible to serve.
+When multiple candidates with the same affiliation are elected concurrently, they are seated in the order they reach the winning threshold during voting.
+Once the co-affiliation limit is reached, remaining candidates with that affiliation shall be ineligible.

 ## 5. Meetings